 Furthermore, while not negating the possibility of exploring a global market reach through TD Africa, President Hong said that they were currently concentrating on building a strong local network together.

-TD Africa’s CEO, Mrs. Chioma Ekeh welcoming the Samsung delegates
+TD Africa’s CEO, Mrs. Chioma Ekeh welcomes the Samsung delegates

 Mrs. Chioma Ekeh, CEO of TD Africa, also remarked on the cooperation and tenacity of both teams which has resulted in a recent hike in Samsung’s market share.